 Under the Companies Act 1981 of Bermuda, the contributed surplus account of the Company is available for distribution.
-However, a company declares or pays a dividend or makes a distribution out of contributed surplus if:
+However, the Company may not declares or pays a dividend or makes a distribution out of contributed surplus if:

-- (i) the company is, or would after the payment be, unable to pay its liabilities as they become due; or - (ii) the realisable value of its assets would thereby be less than the aggregate of its liabilities and its issued share capital and share premium accounts.
+- (i) the Company is, or would after the payment be, unable to pay its liabilities as they become due; or - (ii) the realisable value of its assets would thereby be less than the aggregate of its liabilities and its issued share capital and share premium accounts.